finae/py-finae/README.md

 # py-finae

-Finae is a new programming paradigm (like Python + AI) to make coding easy/flexible for everyone.
+**(still early and under heavy development)**

-It's a framework that you write simple guidance to generate scenario UIs and use them to approach to the final a complex app/program iteratively.
+Finae is a new data-driven programming languange (think about Python + AI).
+It aims to make coding flexible and building apps easy for everyone.

-It's also a framework where you can write simple guidances/hints and extract massive structured and verified knowledge from LLMs.
-The extracted data are native Python objects and can be used in any Python programs.
-You can also easily re-use, combine or share your extractions with others to create new ones.
+It's a framework where you can write simple guidance to create `scenario UI` and use it to extract data from AI (LLMs) and approach to an app eventually.
+The extracted data/apps can be shared with others and used as build blocks to create new apps.

-### More thoughts behind Finae
+### Thoughts behind Finae

 It's not people loving chatbots, long conversations or sophisticated prmopts.
 It's just so far the best/easist intereface for people to enjoy rich computing powers (AI).

 Finae's vision is to create a new human-computer interaction in-between natural language and Python (rigorous than natural language, concised than Python), so called **keyword-oriented** or **hint-oriented** programming styles.

-### Design Ideas
+### Design Idea

 #### Finae class is called concept.